badgerloop-software/chase-car-dashboard/README.md

 0. If you don't already have an SSH key, [generate a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) (only the steps under "Generating a new SSH key" are required) and [add it to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
 1. Once you have an SSH key, clone the [sc1-data-format repository](https://github.com/badgerloop-software/sc1-data-format) to your computer.
 Make sure to clone it using SSH (when you go to copy the clone link, there will be an SSH option above the link).
 2. Next, `cd` into the `chase-car-dashboard` repository and run `git submodule update --init`.

+## Updating the Submodule

+0. This step assumes that the repository has been initialized as above.
+1. Update the submodule in the `Data-Generator` directory with `git submodule update --init`.
+2. `cd` into the `Frontend` directory and run the command `npm run update-graph-data`.
+(If the command fails to run, make sure you have the most recent version of `npm` installed onto your computer).

 ## Running the Dashboard